-Look at how God describes Himself.
+Next, look at how God describes Himself.
 While the following is not a complete list, it is representative of what the Bible states are attributes of God.
 The words represent what He is, His very essence.
 He is 100% of each of these, always:

 Holy, Righteous, Saving, Love, Justice, Judging, Helper, Sovereign, Merciful, Gracious, Truth, Wisdom, Self Existent, Infinite, Eternal, Independent, Compassionate, Relational, Immanent, Immutable, Transcendent, Gentle, Kind, All Powerful (Omnipotent), All Present (Omnipresent), All Knowing (Omniscient)

 Now take the above list of attributes and place them into the two categories of maleness and femaleness or “Separate or Powerful” and “Belonging or Relational”.
-Here is how I arranged the words into the categories.
+Here is how I arrange the words into the categories.